yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Tasks to complete:

-1. From the Azure portal, find the Function App you created previously.
+1. From the Azure portal, find the Function App you created previously

 2. Create a function called 'ProcessOrderExternalizations' based on the QueueTrigger C\# template.
 Select the queue contosoevents-externalization-requests.
 Connect it to the Storage account created previously.

-3. Select Azure Storage Queue as the trigger and select the queue name contosevents-externalization-requests.
+3. Select Azure Storage Queue as the trigger and select the queue name contosevents-externalization-requests

-4. Connect the output to the Orders collection of the Cosmos DB instance you created previously.
+4. Connect the output to the Orders collection of the Cosmos DB instance you created previously

-5. Copy the code from the ProcessTicketOrderExternalizationEvent.cs file in the solution.
+5. Copy the code from the ProcessTicketOrderExternalizationEvent.cs file in the solution

 6. Create the ProcessSimulationRequests function from the QueueTrigger PowerShell template.
 Name the queue contosevents-simulation-requests.

 7. There is no need to connect this function to an output.
 Copy the code from the ProcessOrderTicketSimulationRequest.PS1 file in the solution.

-8. You will set up the API Management key in a later step when we use this function.
+8. You will set up the API Management key in a later step when we use this function

 #### Exit criteria:

--  If each function successfully compiled as you went through these steps, you are ready to proceed to the next exercise.
+-  If each function successfully compiled as you went through these steps, you are ready to proceed to the next exercise

 ### Task 6: Test order data sync